fourstix/Elfos-utils/README.md

   All libraries used in this code are copyright their respective authors.

-  This code is based on a Elf/OS code libraries written by Mike Riley and assembled with the RcAsm assembler also written by Mike Riley.
+  This code is based on a Elf/OS code libraries written by Mike Riley and assembled with the Asm/02 assembler also written by Mike Riley.

   Elf/OS
-  Copyright (c) 2004-2022 by Mike Riley
+  Copyright (c) 2004-2024 by Mike Riley

   Asm/02 1802 Assembler
-  Copyright (c) 2004-2022 by Mike Riley
+  Copyright (c) 2004-2024 by Mike Riley

   Elf/OS Init Program
-  Copyright (c) 2022 by David Madole
+  Copyright (c) 2022-2024 by David Madole

   Elf/OS 1854 UART Studio Driver Program
   Copyright (c) 2021-2024 by David Madole

   The Pico/Elf Microcomputer Hardware
-  Copyright (c) 2020-2022 by Mike Riley
+  Copyright (c) 2020-2024 by Mike Riley

   The STG Pico/Elf EPROM v1.12
-  Copyright (c) 2004-2022 by Spare Time Gizmos.
+  Copyright (c) 2004-2024 by Spare Time Gizmos.

   STG NVR/RTC/UART Pico/Elf Expansion Card hardware
-  Copyright (c) 2020-2022 by Spare Time Gizmos.
+  Copyright (c) 2020-2024 by Spare Time Gizmos.

   The 1802-Mini Microcomputer Hardware
-  Copyright (c) 2020-2022 by David Madole
+  Copyright (c) 2020-2024 by David Madole

   Many thanks to the original authors for making their designs and code available as open source.